Cardiac electrophysiology: Action potential, automaticity and vectors

 It is fundamental to know the genesis of these waveforms and this requires knowledge of the electrical vectors that exist during the cardiac cycle.
 Vector theory is a rather complex matter, which is why the discussion below will exclude overly complicated aspects and focus on the main electrical vectors and how they impact the ECG curve.

-A vector is a physical quantity which has both magnitude and direction in space.
-Movement of electrically charged particles – which occur during spread of the cardiac action potential – generates an electrical vector.
-The depolarization propagates through the myocardium similar to the spread of a wave front in water.
-At any given instant in time there are numerous small depolarizing wave fronts that propagate through the myocardium (Figure 5, left hand side).
-The average of all individual wave fronts, at any given instant in time, represents the main electrical vector (Figure 5, right hand side).
+A vector is a physical quantity that has both magnitude and direction in space.
+The movement of electrically charged particles – which occurs during the spread of the cardiac action potential – generates an electrical vector.
+The depolarization propagates through the myocardium similar to the spread of a wavefront in water.
+At any given instant in time there are numerous small depolarizing wave fronts that propagate through the myocardium (Figure 5, left-hand side).
+The average of all individual wavefronts, at any given instant in time, represents the main electrical vector (Figure 5, right-hand side).
 Thus the electrical vector is the average direction of the impulse.
-Hence, the ECG waveforms displayed in Figure 5 actually represent the electrical vectors of the cardiac cycle.
+The ECG waveforms displayed in Figure 5 actually represent the electrical vectors of the cardiac cycle.

-It is traditionally taught that the exploring electrode is the one “viewing” the heart, and this notion actually facilitates ECG interpretation.
-Later on it will be clear why.
+It is traditionally taught that the exploring electrode is the one “viewing” the heart, and this notion facilitates ECG interpretation.
+The physiological rationale behind this is explained below.

 The first vector: the atria